ArbenKqiku/arbenkqiku.github.io/_posts/2020-01-04-adwords-scripts-awql.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-1-google-adwords-scripts/image-8.jpg" alt="linearly separable data">

 Each timestamp represents the data of a particular row.
-From the first row, we can see that that particular keyword has generated 14718 impressions and 23.18 conversions.
+From the first row, we can see that the first keyword has generated 14,718 impressions and 23.18 conversions.
 If you keep going to the right you’ll see the rest of the data, namely the ad group name, keyword and clicks.

 Congratulations!
-You have just created a Google AdWords script that retrieves data from a Google AdWords report .
+You have just created a Google AdWords script that retrieves data from a Google AdWords report :).
 In this case, we’ve used the “keywords performance report”, but you can apply the same process to any report.

-[Here](https://github.com/ArbenKqiku/portfolio-code/blob/master/adwords-script-awql-query.js) you can find the entire code used in this post.
+[Here](https://github.com/ArbenKqiku/portfolio-code/blob/master/adwords-script-awql-query.js) you can find the entire code used in this post and run it in the Google AdWords scripts' console.

 If you have any questions, have a look at the official [Google AdWords scripts group](https://groups.google.com/forum/#!forum/adwords-scripts).
 It is possible that the question that you would like to ask has already been asked.
 The group is moderated by actual Google employees who are extremely competent and are pretty reactive (they usually reply within a day).

 If you are interested in Google AdWords scripts and would like to learn more, you can add me on [LinkedIn](https://www.linkedin.com/in/arben-kqiku-301457117/).
-Also, in the agency that I work for, [comtogether](https://www.comtogether.com/) we develop custom scripts for our clients.
+Also, at the agency that I work for, [comtogether](https://www.comtogether.com/), we develop custom scripts for our clients.
 If you have a particular request, hit me a message!

 Happy coding,